pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_1_prologue.md

 * WTF is "Data Engineering"?
    * the term has shifted over time
    * how we viewed it in the DL Book

+# It's Hard to Know Where to Start

+UM issues with which tools to use --- and identifying the correct audience

 # Reference to the Original Hitchhiker's Guide to the Galaxy